KU Campus Resources

 KU Writing Center

 - Location: Anschutz Library, Room 424

 The mission of the Student Access Center (SAC) is to help students have full and equal access to all facilities, classes, events and activities at the University; engage in active and collaborative learning; and attain their academic and personal goals.
 SAC coordinates accommodations for all students who may need them - including disabilities that are physical, medical, sensory, psychological, or related to attention or learning.

 See the Technology resource page to find information on computer resources and software available to students for free/at reduced costs.

-See the Emergency Funds list for KU grant resources that assist with required books and supplies needs.
+See the Emergency Funds list for KU grant resources that assist with required books and supplies in unexpected situations.